 To date, the Model has been adopted by nineteen U.S. states, including: California, Connecticut, Florida, Georgia, Illinois, Iowa, Maryland, Maine, Minnesota, Missouri, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Washington and Wisconsin.
 As a result of the national adoption of the Model Legislation, TPCH is no longer affiliated with the northeast-based CONEG.
 It is still not uncommon to hear reference to “CONEG packaging legislation”, which is synonymous with the Model Legislation maintained by TPCH.

 TPCH includes a states-only voting membership and an industry/public interest advisory group.
 Current state members include California, Connecticut, Iowa, Minnesota, New Hampshire, New Jersey, New York, Rhode Island, and Washington.

-TPCH is located at the Northeast Recycling Council, Inc.(NERC) in Brattleboro, Vermont.
-NERC manages and performs all administrative functions for the Clearinghouse on behalf of member states.
+TPCH is located at the Northeast Waste Management Officials’ Association (NEWMOA) in Boston, Massachusetts.
+NEWMOA manages and performs all administrative functions for the Clearinghouse on behalf of member states.